urwatulwusqa23/urwatulwusqa23/README.md

 I am a final-year Software Engineering student at **Punjab University (FCIT)** and a practicing **Junior .NET Developer** at **NKU Technologies**, where I build enterprise-grade, full-stack applications using **ASP.NET Core**, **Entity Framework**, and **SQL Server**.

-My engineering approach spans the entire delivery lifecycle — from clean API design and relational data modelling to frontend dashboards (Angular, React) and CI/CD automation.
-I treat every system as a product: performance, security, and maintainability are non-negotiable constraints, not afterthoughts.
+My engineering approach spans the full delivery lifecycle — clean API design, relational data modelling, Angular/React frontends, and Docker-based deployment.
+I treat every system as a product: performance, security, and maintainability are built in, not bolted on.

-I am actively expanding into **cloud-native DevOps on Azure** and applied **AI/ML engineering**, with hands-on experience building an AI fitness assistant (PyTorch, computer vision) and integrating LLM tooling into production workflows.
+I am actively expanding into **cloud-native DevOps on Azure** and applied **AI engineering**, with hands-on experience building an AI fitness assistant (PyTorch, computer vision), an AI-powered job tracker, and integrating LLMs into production-ready web services.

 **Open To:**

-- Remote `.NET Developer` or `Junior DevOps Engineer` roles with Canadian companies
+- Remote `.NET Developer` or `Junior DevOps Engineer` roles — Canadian companies preferred
 - Full-stack or backend-focused contract engagements
 - Open source collaboration in the .NET / Azure / AI ecosystem
-- Research and mentorship opportunities in applied ML

 <br clear="right"/>